 Q. How would we keep track of such details ?

-A. There would be a separate deed setting out the shares in the property and how the proceeds of sale would be divided if the property was sold.
-Such a document is usually called a 'Trust Deed' or a 'Declaration of Trust'.
+A. There can be a separate deed setting out the shares in the property and how the proceeds of sale would be divided if the property was sold.
+Such a document is usually called a 'Trust Deed' or a 'Declaration of Trust

 Q. Can the children force me out of the house?